What Does Handicap Mean in Golf?

 What is a Course Handicap and how is it different than my Handicap Index?

-Your Handicap Index is a measure of your baseline ability and it is the same no matter where you play.
-Your Course Handicap is the number you arrive at when you modify your Index to the local tee difficulty and the course that you are playing that day.
-Course Handicap is how many strokes you are.]
+Your Handicap Index is a measure of your baseline ability and it stays the same no matter where you play.
+Your Course Handicap is the number you arrive at when you adjust your Index based on the specific tees and course difficulty you’re playing that day.

 What is the Maximum Hole Score?